 Thus, it is important to know how to change the old shower head and install a new one with a handheld.
 This procedure is very easy and you can do it on your own by just reading our steps below.
 So there is no need to call a specialist and wasting your money.
 What is needed to undertake this action and replacing the shower head?

 All you have to do is supply yourself with the right equipment that will help you carry out this procedure.
 After that you just need to purchase the new shower head and pick a model that you like.
 You can buy the same model that you previously had, for the sake of convenience.
 On the other hand, you could get a new one.
 This can be used by attaching it with the shower arm thanks to a diverter valve.
-Check the steps below on how to install the shower head.
+Check the steps below on how to install the shower head with handheld.

 Table of Contents